dainank/fontys-blockchain/websocket-server/README.md

   - other miners add this block usually to their blockchain

 ![Sequence Diagram](https://github.com/dainank/fontys-blockchain/blob/WebsocketServer/websocket-server/assets/images/sequence-diagram.jpg)

+### Opening Web Application
+1. Two clients open the web-app
+2. The second client requests the longest chain
+3. The server broadcasts the longest chain request to all other clients
+4. The first client receives the broadcast and returns the message with its own longest chain.
+5. The second client receives the longest chain in the message payload.

+### Mining A Block, Broadcasting, and Receiving It
+After the first client clicks on the **GENERATE BLOCK** button:
+1. The block mining process is started and other nodes are requested to do so too through a message.
+2. Once mining is complete, the first client announced the new candidate block with a new message.
+3. The second client will receive this message and update their chain with the block.

 ### Data | Server -> Client
 1. client opens web-app